-Fully Online - may be either synchronous (day and time will be kept) or asynchronous (days, times, and room assignments have been removed).
+Fully Online - may be either synchronous (day and time will be kept) or asynchronous (day and time will be removed).
+In both cases, room assignments will be deleted from the grid.
 Hybrid (either synchronous or asynchronous) - day and time will remain (unless you are making a change).
 Rooms will be assigned in accordance with social distancing rules, room capacities, maximum gathering caps (for this modality, defined as no more than 50% of the max course cap).
 Students attend on any combination of the assigned days.
 Faculty will be responsible for developing the student groups and the rotation schedule for classroom attendance.
 Fully In-Person - day and time will remain (unless you request a change) and rooms will be assigned in accordance with social distancing rules, room capacities, maximum gathering caps (for this modality defined as no more than 50 students).
 We cannot guarantee special requests and all room assignments are contingent on space/room availability.